vulkano-rs/vulkano-www/content/guide/graphics_pipeline/render_pass_framebuffer.md

 Clearing our attachment has exactly the same effect as the `clear_color_image` function we covered previously, except that this time it is done by the rendering engine.

-The enum passed as second parameter descbribes whether we are going to directly invoke draw commands or use secondary command buffers instead.
+The enum passed as second parameter describes whether we are going to directly invoke draw commands or use secondary command buffers instead.
 Secondary command buffers are a more advanced topic.
 Be we are using only direct commands, we will leave it as `::Inline`